software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > _"Write tests.
 Not too many.
 Mostly integration."_
 >
-> -- Kent C. Dodds
+> -- Guillermo Rauch, CEO of Vercel

 Integration tests are a great balance of reliability and performance.
 Kent C. Dodds covers the importance of integration tests in his article [Write tests.
 Not too many.
 Mostly integration.](https://kentcdodds.com/blog/write-tests) As the name of the article implies, Dodds suggests that most of the tests for the application should be integration tests.
 He makes some fair points to justify this claim:

-> One thing that it doesn't show though is that as you move up the pyramid, the confidence quotient of each form of testing increases.
+> _"One thing that it doesn't show though is that as you move up the pyramid, the confidence quotient of each form of testing increases.
 You get more bang for your buck.
-So while E2E tests may be slower and more expensive than unit tests, they bring you much more confidence that your application is working as intended.
+So while E2E tests may be slower and more expensive than unit tests, they bring you much more confidence that your application is working as intended."_
+>
+> -- Kent C. Dodds, creator of React Testing Library

 To get some confidence that our application is working as inteded, let's implement some integration tests for our REST API endpoints.